quueli/timed-clicker/README.md

 # timed-clicker

-windows tool: pick a point on screen, type a time, it clicks that point at that time and exits.
+windows tool: pick a point on screen, type a time, it clicks that point at that time and exits. made for a friend who needed to be first in a queue that opened at 10:00:00 sharp.

-wip
+    pip install -r requirements.txt
+    python main.py